 Abby began dancing at the age of 4 at Richie’s school of dance in Highspire, PA.
 There she learned a variety of styles including ballet, tap, jazz, lyrical, contemporary, hip hop, and baton twirling.
 She was an assistant teacher at Richie’s for 3 years in high school mostly working with the preschool and beginner classes.
 She graduated from Middletown Area High School in 2016.

-Abby is currently a senior at Kutztown University studying special education.
-At Kutztown, she is president of performing dance portmanteau (PDP), a dance company on campus.
+Abby is a 2020 graduate of Kutztown University where she studied special education.
+At Kutztown, she was president of performing dance portmanteau (PDP), a dance company on campus.
 In PDP Abby has choreographed many dances in styles such as contemporary, lyrical, and tap.
-She also assisted in choreographing their dance for the homecoming pep rally.
+She also assisted in choreographing their routine for the homecoming pep rally.
+Abby currently works as a special education teacher and enjoys bringing her love of music and dance into the classroom.

 Maya has been participating in dance classes since she was three years old.
 Maya has taken classes at Marilyn’s Dance Studio and Kutztown Dance Center.
 She has experience in a variety of styles such as ballet, lyrical, modern, jazz, tap, and hiphop.
 Maya’s mother, Melanie Chester, inspired her to begin dancing and pursue dance instruction.